Search

 History – Celebrating 50 years of ADS

 The Australian Diabetes Society (ADS) is the peak medical and scientific body in Australia for diabetes.
 ADS is a national organisation founded in 1973 so we celebrated 50 years this year.
-We have over 1100 members, predominantly Endocrinologists, Basic Science Researchers, Allied health Practitioners and Health Administrators.
+We have over 1100 members, predominantly Endocrinologists, Discovery Science Researchers, Allied health Practitioners and Health Administrators.
 It is administered by a Board of Directors elected from the membership who take on this role in an honorary capacity and oversees the strategic direction, financials and operational performance of the ADS on behalf of it’s members.
 The main aim of the ADS is to enhance the welfare of individuals with diabetes mellitus through improving knowledge and understanding, producing diabetes management guidelines, training of health professionals and supporting diabetes research.

 Celebrating 50 Years: